zynksoftware/Zynk-Workflow/docs/_documentation/Sage-200-Online-Connector/Exporting-Currencies-From-Sage-200-Online.md

 title: Exporting Currencies From Sage 200 Online
 ---

-This task will download currencies from Sage 200 Online to an XML file.
+This task will export currencies from Sage 200 Online in [Sage 200 Online Currency XML](sage-200-online-currency-xml) format to a file.

 ## Settings
 ### Sage 200 Online Connection